-The following topics describe the Oracle Data Guard broker, its architecture and components, and how it automates the creation, control, and monitoring of an Oracle Data Guard configuration:
+Learn about Oracle Data Guard broker, its architecture and components, and how it automates the creation, control, and monitoring of an Oracle Data Guard configuration.

 See Oracle Data Guard Concepts and Administration for the definition of an Oracle Data Guard configuration and for complete information about Oracle Data Guard concepts and terminology.